BatchDebug/acet/README.md

 ## Installation

-To use ACET, simply paste the following code snippet into your browser's console:
+To use ACET, simply paste the following code snippet into your browser's console (With F12): https://github.com/BatchDebug/acet/blob/main/ACET.js